5 Ways the Cold Weather Affects Your Roof

 Ice Damming

 One of the most damaging effects cold weather has on your roof is ice damming.
 Ice damming is caused by the melting of snow and ice due to heat from the sun and heat escaping your attic.
 Once the snow or ice melts, the water runs down your roof but refreezes at the edge.
 This process causes ice dams and icicles to form blocking water from escaping.
 Ice damming is dangerous to your home because the heavy icicles tear the gutters and shingles down when they fall.
-Get our snow removal service now.

 Increased Stress